bitpiedotcom/bitpiewx/_posts/2018-05-16-bitpie-supports-tron-upgrade-token-migration-en.md

 Risk warning: cryptocurrency investment is subject to high market risk.
 Please make your investments cautiously.
-Binance will make best efforts to choose high quality coins, but will not be responsible for your investment losses.
+Bitpie will make best efforts to choose high quality coins, but will not be responsible for your investment losses.

-Learn more: tron.network<br/>
+Learn more: <a href="https://tron.network/" target="_blank">tron.network</a><br/>
 Thanks for your support!